 What happens in Northern Virginia when the lease ends?

-If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
 This means that we will routinely create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the renter two options: